EarthScope/es_sfgtools/docs/source/geolab.rst

 Sample GeoLab Workflow
 ~~~~~~~~~~~~~~~~~~~~~~

-The GeoLab example (``examples/geolab/get_data.py``) is a minimal example loading preprocessed data and preparing it for GARPOS modeling:
+The following is a minimal example showing the steps for loading preprocessed data and running GARPOS modeling using the default settings.

+The run_garpos.ipynb notebook contains more details about setting custom filters and modeling parameters.

 .. code-block:: python